Hey Ya!: Synopsis

-Performance
+Reception

 The video debuted on MTV's Total Request Live on September 5, 2003, at number 10.
 It topped the countdown for 19 days and retired at number eight on November 24, having spent 50 days on the program.
+It was well received by critics, who regarded it as a contemporary piece of post-industrial performance art.
 At the 2004 MTV Video Music Awards, the video won four awards for Video of the Year, Best Hip-Hop Video, Best Special Effects, and Best Art Direction.
 It was also nominated for Best Direction but lost to Jay-Z's "99 Problems".
 "Hey Ya!" was nominated for Best Short Form Music Video at the 46th Grammy Awards, but it lost to Johnny Cash's cover of Nine Inch Nails' "Hurt".
 In Canada, the video topped MuchMusic's Countdown for the week beginning January 30, 2004, and it won the award for Best International Video by a Group at the 2004 MuchMusic Video Awards.
 In 2006, Stylus Magazine listed it at number 72 on its "Top 100 Music Videos of All Time", comparing André 3000's dancing to James Brown's performances in the early 1970s.